 - However, a doctor should be able to tell the family whether the situation is an emergency requiring a hospital visit.

-A visit to a doctor/ hospital can be a tough decision in the times when people are scared that going to a hospital is itself a risk for infection.
-Many families report that they don’t want to visit a hospital in times like this.
+A visit to a doctor/ hospital can be a tough decision if people consider going to a hospital itself as a risk for infection.
 However, such visits cannot always be avoided, and sometimes should not be delayed either.
 Delays in some cases can worsen the situation.

-- If there is an accident or other medical emergency (like a cardiac event), such a trip is urgent and essential.
-And in such cases it is better to go to a hospital with all facilities.
+- If there is an accident or other medical emergency (like a cardiac event), don’t hesitate to go to a suitable hospital that has the required facilities.

-- If there are ongoing procedures that are required (like dialysis, chemotherapy, etc), trips are required and should be coordinated as per the advised frequency and schedule.
+- Trips for required ongoing procedures (like dialysis, chemotherapy, etc.) should be coordinated as per the advised frequency and schedule.

 A hospital trip can be tricky to handle.
-For example, for non-emergency trips, there may be restrictions on how many caregivers can accompany the person, both for issue of passes and for companions the hospital will allow inside.
-Transport is another challenge — cabs, autos, public transport are unavailable, and not everyone has private vehicles, or their drivers are not available.
-Passes may be needed.
-There is risk of exposure to infection during travel, and risk of infection at the hospital itself.
-A hospital trip may be required at short notice (one can’t predict an emergency).
-Some things that can make a hospital trip smoother are:
+For example, there may be restrictions on how many caregivers can accompany the person in the hospital or in the doctor’s room.
+While transport is no longer a challenge now, it may still require planning and care.
+There is risk of exposure to infection during travel, and at the hospital itself.
+A hospital trip may be required at short notice; one can’t predict an emergency.
+Here are some things to make a hospital trip smoother:

-- Passes are required to move without getting stopped in lockdown times.
-The procedures for these keep changing.
-Stay informed and up-to-date regarding this.
+- Travel restrictions have been relaxed so long as SOPs are followed and there is no containment zone involved.
+But procedures still keep changing.
+Stay informed regarding the SOPs and containment zones.
 The twitter and FB accounts of the municipal corporation and the police chief and commissioners are reliable sources for information.
 The websites of the state’s COVID cell also have the latest information.
 This sort of information search should not be left for an emergency situation.

 - Stay prepared for an urgent visit to a hospital.
 Keep important medical data handy.
 Also, keep necessary phone numbers and supplies like hand sanitisers and masks readily available.